-Hashtag AD: How to be Sure Your Ads are Adhering to ASA & CMA Guidelines
+Hashtag AD: How to be Sure Your Ads Meet Guidelines

-Whether it’s charcoal toothpaste, slimming detox tea, or a free trial of Audible, we’re sure you’ve seen ads and sponsorships like these and more littered onto the captions and videos of influencers, YouTubers, Instagrammers, and celebrities across the world of social media.
+Whether it is an ad for charcoal toothpaste, slimming detox tea, or a free trial of Audible, we’re sure you’ve seen ads and sponsorships like these.
+They are added onto the captions and videos of influencers, YouTubers, Instagrammers, and celebrities across the world of social media.
 What usually accompanies these sponsorships, of course, is the most familiar of hashtags, #ad, and its many counterparts: #sponsored, #spon, etc. You get the gist.

 But what are the unspoken rules when it comes to paid sponsorships and shareable affiliate codes?
-We’re glad you asked: The Competition Markets Authority (CMA), The Advertising Standards Authority (ASA), and The Committee of Advertising Practice (CAP) have recently come together to release an informative guide on the rules regarding paid ads, gifted items, brands, and relationships, targetted especially to help Influencers.
+We’re glad you asked.
+The Competition Markets Authority (CMA), The Advertising Standards Authority (ASA), and The Committee of Advertising Practice (CAP) have recently come together to release an informative guide on the rules regarding paid ads, gifted items, brands, and relationships, targeted especially to help Influencers.

 The regulations are an attempt to clarify influencers’ declarations regarding the above and their use on social media, and so we decided to compile our own condensed list of these guidelines on how to abide by them.

 Make It Obvious That Your Ad is an Ad

 This may sound like an obvious one, but that’s the point – the ASA wants you to make it as obvious as possible that you’re posting an Advert or Paid Promotion: ‘Marketing communications must be obviously identifiable as such’.
 The same rule applies for Marketers and Publishers, also: any advertorials published must be made clear that it is a marketing communication.
 For example, labelling them with appropriate headings like ‘advertisement feature’.